madskjeldgaard/music-math-rs/README.md

 # Development

 Only requires `just` to bootstrap all tools and configuration.

+By installing this, you will set up a pre-commit hook that will run all tests and checks before committing work, it will auto-format code and generally not allow you to commit code that isn't documented or safe, among other things.

 ```bash
 cargo install just
 just init # setup repo, install hooks and all required tools